drshahizan/software-engineering/exercise/uml/uc/ad1.md

 Don't forget to hit the :star: if you like this repo.

-## Case Study Question

 # Case Study: Hospital Management System

 **Actor:** Hospital Staff, Patients

-**Purpose:** The Hospital Management System aims to streamline patient admissions, appointments, medical records, and billing processes in XYZ Hospital, improving operational efficiency and enhancing the overall patient experience.
+**Purpose:** The Hospital Management System aims to streamline patient admissions, appointments, medical records, and billing processes in MSO Hospital, improving operational efficiency and enhancing the overall patient experience.

 **Preconditions:**
 - Hospital staff has access to the Hospital Management System.